Saturdays of Thunder: Cultural references

-"Saturdays of Thunder" features a number of references to popular culture.
-The title of the episode is itself a play on the film Days of Thunder, starring American actor Tom Cruise.
-The song used at the end of the episode is "Wind Beneath My Wings", a song by Bette Midler.
-While Homer is watching television at the beginning of the episode, Marge and her sisters, Patty and Selma, go through a catalog of different hairstyles; Patty tells her sisters that she wants Mary Tyler Moore's hairstyle, referencing the American actress known for her roles in television sitcoms.
+"Saturdays of Thunder" features a number of references to pop culture.
+The title is itself a play on the film Days of Thunder starring Tom Cruise.
+The song used at the end of the episode is "Wind Beneath My Wings" by Bette Midler.
+While Homer is watching television at the beginning of the episode, Marge and her sisters, Patty and Selma, go through a catalog of different hairstyles; Patty tells her sisters that she wants Mary Tyler Moore's hairstyle.
 When Marge and her sisters head to the beauty parlor, Homer promises Marge he will take Lisa to the video store.
 When they arrive at the store, Homer watches a clip from the latest McBain film that sees McBain's partner being brutally shot in the chest, a reference to a similar scene in the film Lethal Weapon.
-McBain's partner is black, a reference to the fact that Dirty Harry's partner is black in the film Sudden Impact.
+McBain's partner is black, a reference to the fact that Dirty Harry's partner is black in Sudden Impact.

-When Homer calls the National Fatherhood Institute, he is put on hold and Harry Chapin's song "Cat's in the Cradle" plays in the telephone while he waits.
+When Homer calls the National Fatherhood Institute, he is put on hold and Harry Chapin's song "Cat's in the Cradle" plays while he waits.
 Cast member Harry Shearer based the voice of Dave, the director of the Fatherhood Institute, on actor Mason Adams.
-At the institute, Dave gives Homer a copy of the book Fatherhood by American actor Bill Cosby.
+At the institute, Dave gives Homer a copy of the book Fatherhood by Bill Cosby.
 In a subsequent episode, "Dog of Death", Homer throws the book into the fireplace as replacement for wood.
-When Homer and Bart build the soapbox racer, Mac Davis's song "Watching Scotty Grow", sung by Bobby Goldsboro, plays in the background.
-The whipping and spikes coming out of Nelson's racer are a reference to the chariot race in the film Ben-Hur.
+When Homer and Bart build the soapbox racer, Mac Davis's song "Watching Scotty Grow", sung by Bobby Goldsboro, plays on the soundtrack.
+The whipping and spikes coming out of Nelson's racer are a reference to the chariot race in Ben-Hur.
 The idea of Nelson's racer being "armed with every dirty trick in the book" was based on the 1973 Soap Box Derby World Championship scandal, when a 14-year-old boy was stripped of his title two days after winning the national race for cheating.
-During the final race, Homer stands up in the crowd to cheer on Bart and his body is silhouetted against the sun, a reference to a scene in the film The Natural.
-The theme song from The Natural plays in the scene.
+During the final race, Homer stands up in the crowd to cheer on Bart and his body is silhouetted against the sun, a reference to a scene in The Natural; the theme from The Natural plays in the scene.